YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 - Subject Name tab
   - Select Supply in the request
+> Intune PKCS supplies the certificate subject name dynamically using the PKCS profile configuration.

 - Cryptography tab
   - Select Key Storage Provider, RSA for Provider Category

-> Settings need to be changed for Intune
+> A separate certificate template was created for Intune devices to avoid affecting traditional AD autoenrollment behavior.

 In certsrv: